SurprisedMrSeal/P2Lock/README.md

 # P2Lock!!

-This is a discord bot that Locks your hunts, rares and regionals.
+This is a discord bot that Locks your hunts, rares and regionals and more! (toggleable).

 Basically does the same-ish thing as Poké-Lock (+ Rare/Regional lock)

 [Bot invite if you wanna add the actual bot](https://discord.com/oauth2/authorize?client_id=806723110761136169&permissions=67696&scope=bot)
+---
 ## Building the bot

 - [Go to the discord developer portal](https://discord.com/developers/applications)